kubevirt/kubevirt/docs/getting-started.md

 ### Compile and run it

-To build all required artifacts and launch the dockerizied environment, clone the KubeVirt repository, `cd` into it, and:
+To build all required artifacts and launch the dockerized environment, clone the KubeVirt repository, `cd` into it, and:

 ```bash
 # Build and deploy KubeVirt on Kubernetes in our vms inside containers